JohnCAdrian/minimal-blog-card/README.md

 If you need help or have any questions, feel free to [join our community](https://github.com/orgs/devchallenges-io/discussions) and ask for support.

 ## Overview
-This project is a responsive FAQ web page built as part of the devChallenges.io Minimal Blog card challenge.
+This project is a responsive Blog card web page built as part of the devChallenges.io Minimal Blog card challenge.
 ![Desktop_1350px](https://github.com/user-attachments/assets/88ccacbb-aa8c-426a-b7dd-16d04cd98246)